dansmyers/Networks/Sprint-1-Network_Fundamentals/Deliverables/README.md

 ### Part 3

 Repeat the example from Part 2, but now assume that there is a total of 512 KB of data queued and waiting to transmit at the second link at the moment that the 1 MB file arrives there.
-The entire 512 MB must transmit before our 1 MB file can be sent on the second link.
+The entire 512 KB must transmit before our 1 MB file can be sent on the second link.

 What is the complete estimated time &ndash; including transmission times, latency, and queueing delays &ndash; required to send the file now?